ABOUT BELINDA O'DEA.

 I guide women through the deaths of self, the dark nights, the unravellings, the necessary endings, back to the ground of who they are.
 I know this territory because I have crossed it many times.
 The gifts I share are the ones that restore me again and again.

 What makes this work distinctive is not just the qualifications.
 It is the ground they stand on.
 800 hours of Yoga Teacher Training.
-400 hours of Gestalt Therapy Training, 70 percent of which was experiential rather than academic.
+400 hours of Gestalt Therapy training, 70 percent of which was experiential rather than academic.
 More than 60 hours of sitting in the client chair myself, receiving the very work I now offer.
 Hundreds of hours of personal therapy across multiple modalities.
-Thirty years of contemplative practice.
-Lifetimes of walking the sacred path.
+More than thirty years of contemplative practice.
+A lifetime devoted to the sacredness that is the gift of this human life.

 Most therapists study therapy.
 Gestalt Therapy requires you to live it from both sides.
 To be the client as well as the practitioner.
 To know the territory from the inside.
 That embodied understanding is irreplaceable and it is the foundation of everything I bring into the room.

 I am warm, direct and present.
 Yoga is my way of life, not just something I practice.
 Calm and kindness are my way of being.
-I am interested in living a sincere and grounded life, not bypassing what is real.
+I am interested in living a sincere, honest and grounded life, not bypassing what is arising.
+The present moment may not always be pretty, but it is abundantly fertile.
+A recipe for growth.

 YOGA IS MEDICINE.